TAH-QUANT: Effective Activation Quantization in Pipeline Parallelism over Slow Network: Activation Quantization

 \subsection{Fine-Grained Tile-Wise Group Quantization}

 First, we introduce a fine-grained, tile-wise group quantization scheme for localized precision control.
 Specifically, instead of quantizing the entire activation tensor with a single set of parameters, we partition it into small tiles and quantize each tile independently.
 For example, consider an activation tensor $\mathbf{a}$ of shape $B \times S \times C$, i.e., $\mathbf{a} \in \mathbb{R}^{B \times S \times C}$, where $B$, $S$, and $C$ denote the batch size, sequence length, and number of channels (i.e., model dimension), respectively.
 We partition this tensor along the channel dimension into multiple tiles by grouping contiguous channels within each token.
-Each such tile (i.e., quantization group) can be noted as $\mathbf{a}_{i,j,t}\in \mathbb{R}^{G}$, where $G$ is the quantization group size determined by $G=\frac{C}{N_t}$, $N_t$ is the number of partitions of all the channels, and $i=1,..., B$, $j=1,..., S$, $t=1,..., N_t$ are the indices for each tile-wise quantization group.
+Each such tile (i.e., quantization group) can be noted as $\mathbf{a}_{i,j,t}\in \mathbb{R}^{G}$, where $G$ is the quantization group size determined by $G=\frac{C}{N_t}$, $N_t$ is the number of partitions of all the channels, and $i=1,\ldots, B$, $j=1,\ldots, S$, $t=1,\ldots, N_t$ are the indices for each tile-wise quantization group.
 Note that each tile will form a separate quantization group with its own scale and zero-point.
-This fine-grained approach ensures that each group is quantized using an optimal dynamic range, greatly improving accuracy in low-bit settings.
-By confining quantization error to these small groups, we preserve more information compared to coarse, whole-tensor quantization, which can be dominated by a few extreme values.
+This approach ensures that each group is quantized using an optimal dynamic range, improving low-bit accuracy.
+By confining quantization error to small groups, we avoid the coarse tensor-wise scale being dominated by a few extreme values.